mcwalrus/go-jitjson/README.md

 ### Using json/v2

-This module can support [encoding/json/v2](https://pkg.go.dev/encoding/json/v2) as shown under /examples.
-For new applications, you can consider using json/v2 as the default parser via `jitjson.SetDefaultParser`.
+This module can support [encoding/json/v2](https://pkg.go.dev/encoding/json/v2) as shown under [/examples/json-v2](./examples/json-v2).
+For new applications, you could consider using json/v2 as the default parser via `jitjson.SetDefaultParser`.
+Using json/v2 would be considered advanced usage and requires Go 1.25.
 For more information, please consult the [encoding/json documentation](https://pkg.go.dev/encoding/json#hdr-Migrating_to_v2).

 ## Quick Start